-To delete a modem, select it in the interface directory, then click on Delete in the toolbar.
-The message "Delete this interface?" will appear.
+To delete a modem:

-Confirm or cancel the deletion.
+- 1. Select the modem from the interface tree. - Click on Remove in the toolbar.
+The message "Delete this interface?" will appear. - 3.
+Confirm or cancel.

-If you confirm the deletion, a check will be performed to see if the interface is in use.
+If you confirm the removal of the modem, its interface will be checked first to ensure that it is not in use.